 Roasted Butternut Squash with Brussels Sprouts and Cranberries

-- an ice cream spoon to scoop out the seeds
+- a spoon to scoop out the seeds

 - a large mixing bowl

 - 1 1/2 cup of fresh cranberries

 - 2 tablespoons of organic maple syrup

 - 1 tablespoon of coconut oil